 What is the Math Corps?

-The WSU Math Corps is a combined academic enrichment and mentoring program that brings middle and high school students from Detroit public schools together, with college students, to learn mathematics from each other, as well as to interact with professional mathematicians in a university setting.
-It is based on the dream of creating a self-perpetuating “corps” of students from middle school through college, who excel academically, hold values that breed success in general, and who, through strong mentoring relationships, pass their knowledge and their values on to younger students, who in turn do the same.
+Founded in 1992, the WSU Math Corps is a tution-free combined academic enrichment and mentoring program that brings middle and high school students together, with college students and mathematicians to share in the teaching and learning of mathematics in a university setting.
+It is based on the idea of creating a self-perpetuating “corps," where students matriculate through the program and return as mentors and tutors, passing their knowledge and values on to younger students, who in turn do the same.

 In a world where the dreams of children are so often unfulfilled or not even encouraged, and where the obstacles to success are so daunting, the Math Corps has, from the beginning, been about making a difference and changing lives.
 At its core, the Math Corps is about a very simple but unwavering belief—that all children have a unique and special greatness within them, and that through hard work and a commitment to excellence, and with the support of a caring community, this greatness can be realized.

-The high school TAs are selected on the basis of their academic record, dedication to learning, communication skills, maturity level and desire to help others.
+In both the Summer Camp and High School Bridge Program, high school students are selected as Teaching Assitants on the basis of their academic record, dedication to learning, communication skills, maturity level and desire to help others.
 In keeping with the program's long-term commitment to its students, high school students who previously participated in the Math Corps as middle school students are given special consideration.

-Working with students for six weeks out of the year is simply not enough.
-The Math Corps Saturday Programs are a complement to the Summer Programs, providing a vehicle to follow through with students during the academic year.
-The same team team-oriented, mentor driven, student-teaching-student approach is utilized.
+The Math Corps Super Saturdays Program provides a vehicle for the Math Corps staff to follow through with students through out the academic year.
+Quite frankly, working with students for six weeks out of the year is simply not enough.
+The Math Corps Saturday Programs serve as a complement to the Summer Programs.
+As in Math Corps' other programs, the same team-oriented, mentor driven, student-teaching-student approach is utilized.